nodejs/node/doc/api/documentation.md

 <!-- separator -->

 > Stability: 1 - Experimental.
-This feature is still under active development
+The feature is not subject to Semantic Versioning
-> and subject to non-backward compatible changes or removal in any future
+> rules.
+Non-backward compatible changes or removal may occur in any future
-> version.
+> release.
 Use of the feature is not recommended in production environments.
-> Experimental features are not subject to the Node.js Semantic Versioning
-> model.

 <!-- separator -->